MicrosoftDocs/azure-stack-docs/azure-stack/user/gpu-deploy-sample-module.md

     docker -v
     ```

-7. Validate that you can access the NIVIDA runtime in Docker:
+7. Expose the available GPU resources in Docker.

     ```bash
     docker run -it --rm --gpus all ubuntu nvidia-smi